 Skip to content

-device-discovery IDD
+deviceDiscovery IDD

 Overview

-This page describes the GENERIC-MQTT and GENERIC-MQTTS service interface of device-discovery, which enables both application and core/support systems to lookup, register and revoke devices on which the Local Cloud’s systems are running.
+This page describes the generic_mqtt and generic_mqtts service interface of deviceDiscovery, which enables both application and Core/Support systems to lookup, register and revoke devices on which the Local Cloud’s systems are running.
 Device representation is not necessary for the base functionalities of a Local Cloud but in certain use cases (e.g. enabling onboarding) is needed.
 It’s implemented using protocol, encoding as stated in the following tables:

 Profile type type Version